Explore

 Accessibility

-The most accessible route near the historic fort building leads from the shuttle-bus stop to the Old Barracks site via a tunnel, and back again via Gun Emplacement No.1.
+Once at Fort Nepean, the most accessible route for exploring leads from the shuttle-bus stop to the Old Barracks site via a tunnel, and back again via Gun Emplacement No.1.
+Other paths in this area have isolated obstacles such as steps and uneven surfaces limiting their accessibility.

 Parks Victoria's social script resources for children on the autism spectrum have been developed with the professional assistance of AMAZE to increase the accessibility of its parks for people on the autism spectrum.